Sonia-96/MyStudyNotes/C++/C++Notes.md

    - how many numbers can a signed 3 bits represent?
 2 ** 3 = 8
    - for a n-digit binary number (no matter signed or **unsigned**), it can represent 2 ** n numbers

 1. All modern machines use 2's complement.
-By using two's complement, we can have an extra negative number. (save 1111)
+By using two's complement, we can have an extra negative number.
+(1111 for -1)

    For example, the range of signed 3 bits: